-A given problem should usually encoded in a way, that it is not possible for the evolution Engine to create invalid individuals (Genotypes).
-Some possible encodings for common data-structures are described in section 2.2 on page 47.
+A given problem should usually be encoded in a way, that it is not possible for the evolution Engine to create invalid individuals (Genotypes).
+Some possible encodings for common data-structures are described in section 2.2.
 The Engine creates new individuals in the altering step, by rearranging (or creating new) Genes within a Chromosome.
 Since a Genotype is treated as valid if every single Gene in every Chromosome is valid, the validity property of the Genes determines the validity of the whole Genotype.
 The Engine tries to create only valid individuals when creating the initial population and when it replaces Genotypes which has been destroyed by the altering step.
 Individuals which has exceeded its lifetime are also replaced by new ones.
-Although this behavior will work for most genotypes, it is still possible that invalid individuals will be created during the evolution.
+Although this behavior will work for most Genotypes, it is still possible that invalid individuals will be created during the evolution.
 If you need a more advanced validation strategy, the Constraint interface comes into play.

 '''

 1 public interface Constraint<

 2 G extends Gene<?, G>,

 3 C extends Comparable<? super C>

 4 > {

-5 public boolean test(Phenotype<G, C> ind);
+5 boolean test(Phenotype<G, C> ind);

-6 public Phenotype<G, C> repair(Phenotype<G, C> ind, long gen);
+6 Phenotype<G, C> repair(Phenotype<G, C> ind, long gen);

 7 }

 '''

-Listing 2.16: Constraint interface
+Listing 2.17: Constraint interface

 Listing 2.5 shows the definition of the Constraint interface.
-The test method of the interface checks the validity of the given phenotype and the repair method creates a new individual using the invalid individual as template.
-The Retry-Constraint class is the default implementation of the Constraint interface.
-It implements the repair method by creating a new phenotype until the created individual is valid.
-You can parameterize a different constraint definition with the constraint method of the Engine.Builder.
+The test method of the interface checks the validity of the given Phenotype and the repair method creates a new individual using the invalid individual as template.